Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Science/Biology-Notes.md

 -   Complete fats are made up of saturated and unsaturated

--   Trans fats are unsaturated fats where the H where lost on both sides.
+-   [[transgender|Trans]] fats are unsaturated fats where the H where lost on both sides.
 (Cis is normal saturated fat)

 -   Phospholipids (the amphipathic lipid) -- forms the cell membrane